 There’s an app for everything these days, including digital tools that can help the traveling occupational therapist navigate new cities, create itineraries and find cool things to do.
 There are even apps that help with the job, allowing you to look up medications and drug interactions or the latest in clinical research.

-If you can’t be separated from your favorite digital device when on the road and are looking for some cool new tools to help you in your traveling occupational therapist career, we’ve got the low-down on top apps.
+If you can’t be separated from your favorite digital device when on the road and are looking for some cool new tools to help you in your travel occupational therapy career, we’ve got the low-down on top apps.

 Top Apps to Help You in Your Travels